Eugene Levy Says a "Schitt's Creek" Movie Is Very Possible: "We're Open to Anything"

 He continued, "It's always good for people to miss you before you come back with something.
 So I think we're going to let some time pass.
 And in that time, hopefully, I'll get a little inkling of desire to start exploring more seriously."

-In a previous interview with The Hollywood Reporter following the finale, Levy explained why he doesn't think there needs to be a movie or spin-off, but it seems he may have had a change of heart since then.
-"The reason we ended the show in the first place was because I never wanted it to get stale.
-I never wanted to overstay our welcome.
+In a previous interview with The Hollywood Reporter following the finale, Dan explained why he didn't think there needs to be a movie or spinoff, though he may have had a change of heart since then.
+"The reason we ended the show in the first place was because I never wanted it to get stale," he said.
+"I never wanted to overstay our welcome.
 I wanted this show to have a legacy that people return to.
 I wanted it to be included in conversations about great series and not just a great season.
 And that requires making tough decisions about saying goodbye.
 So the idea of reopening anything anytime soon is not necessarily going to happen because I think we need time and space."

+Back in 2020, Dan told The Hollywood Reporter that he was excited to be developing other projects outside the "Schitt's Creek" mold.
 "This [comedy] isn't all that I want to do.
 I have ideas for dramas, I have ideas for thrillers.
 I have ideas for other comedies.
-I don't want to be limited to just a specific genre because that's what I've become known for . . .
-In a way, we always considered Schitt's Creek to be a drama that just involved funny things and people and circumstances.
-That kind of comedy is something that I think I'll always be interested in, and I'm trying to write something right now that I'm really excited about that's very different from Schitt's Creek.
+I don't want to be limited to just a specific genre because that's what I've become known for," he said.
+"In a way, we always considered 'Schitt's Creek' to be a drama that just involved funny things and people and circumstances.
+That kind of comedy is something that I think I'll always be interested in, and I'm trying to write something right now that I'm really excited about that's very different from 'Schitt's Creek.'
 All we can really do at this point is just focus and then try and make another show that means something to people and that's that."

-The Schitt's Creek finale, like the best TV finales, does balance out a sense of closure with a sense that there's a future for these characters after that final scene.
-The final episode sees Patrick and David's long-awaited wedding (although, in the show's grand tradition, lots of small things go wrong before the big heartwarming moment goes very, very right), as well as the departure of most of the Rose family from town.
-Still, there's a feeling that this isn't an ending for the characters but a new beginning.
+The "Schitt's Creek" finale, like the best TV finales, balanced out a sense of closure with a sense that there might be a future for the characters after the final scene.
+The final episode saw Patrick and David's long-awaited wedding (although, in the show's grand tradition, lots of small things went wrong before the big heartwarming moment went very, very right), as well as the departure of most of the Rose family from town.
+Still, there was a feeling that this wasn't an ending for the characters, but instead a new beginning.